|Delaware Breakwater Rear Range (Green Hill), DE|

 The Annual Report of the Lighthouse Board for 1898 mentions the construction of the station’s brick oil house, which remains standing today, along with the addition of a kitchen to the dwelling and the installation of a galvanized iron hand rail in the tower’s stairway.
 The grounds received a major sprucing up in 1901 when 600 ornamental trees and shrubs were planted and about 650 square feet of brick walkways, with brick-on-end borders, were laid out between the dwelling, tower, oil house, and barn.

 The buildup of sand at the tip of Cape Henlopen led to Delaware Breakwater Range being discontinued in 1918.
-The lens from the tower was removed and shipped to San Francisco for use in that area, and the next year another lighthouse district expressed interest in using the iron structure in Florida.
+The lens from the rear tower was removed and shipped to San Francisco for use in that area, and the next year another lighthouse district expressed interest in using the iron structure in Florida.
 The tower was disassembled in August and September of 1919 by William Rodney Robinson, but funds for relocating the lighthouse were not immediately available, so the move was delayed until adequate money was obtained in 1921.
 At that time, the pieces of the tower were shipped on a train from Lewes to Miami, and the tower eventually made its way to Florida’s Gulf Coast where it was re-erected in 1927 on Gasparilla Island.
 The transplanted tower remains active to this day, helping guide vessels into Port Boca Grande.

 A preliminary plan with four possible levels of commitment was introduced by the Lewes Greenways and Trails Committee in September 2002 for restoring and interpreting the site of Delaware Breakwater Rear Range Lighthouse.
-The first level called for the construction of a trail, signage, and leaving just the shell of the concrete dwelling for a cost of $124,000.
+The first level called for the constructing a trail, erecting signage, and leaving just the shell of the concrete dwelling for a cost of $124,000.
 Level two included level one but would restore the shells of the oil house and dwelling and cost $250,000.
 The third level added the rebuilding of the tower at a cost of $642,400, while level four included the complete restoration of the keeper’s dwelling for a total cost of $946,000.

 The committee reportedly opted for an enhanced version of level two that would cost $294,000, but during a visit to the site in 2006 it was apparent that no work has started.
 (Conditions had not changed in 2013 according to another visitor.)
 Hopefully the project has just been delayed and Lewes will soon have yet another lighthouse destination to add to its already remarkable list.